hmlkao/provider-jfrog-platform/README.md

 ## Adding new resource

-1. Add/Modifiy files related to Terraform resource (check this reference [commit](https://github.com/hmlkao/provider-jfrog-platform/commit/a814281b232db283a6fa3846dce2e1aa8dc0e63a)), an example diff for human modified files:
+1. Add/Modify files related to the Terraform resource (check this reference [commit](https://github.com/hmlkao/provider-jfrog-platform/commit/a814281b232db283a6fa3846dce2e1aa8dc0e63a)), an example diff for human-modified files:

     ```diff
     $ git diff HEAD^^ HEAD^